arpastrana/compas_cem/README.rst

 * **Solve constrained form-finding problems efficiently:** Generate forms in static equilibrium that simultaneously meet a priori design constraints such as best-fitting a global target shape, restraining bar lengths, and controlling the reaction forces at the supports of a structure.
 Do so efficiently using **automatic differentiation** and **gradient-based optimization**.

 * **Usable across 3D modeling software and operating systems:**  is written in Python.
 It runs on Windows, MacOS and Linux (perhaps one day in the `metaverse`_) and it does not depend on any CAD software to work.
 However, it provides the necessary interfaces to be seamlessly used inside popular design environments like `Rhino`_, `Blender`_, and `Grasshopper`_.
+As a `COMPAS`_ extension, **COMPAS CEM** offers native integration and data exchange with other extensions and plugins in the `COMPAS`_ ecosystem.

 * **Move those sliders with the Grasshopper plugin** Are you a `Grasshopper`_ person?
 Worry not. **COMPAS CEM** also ships as a precooked `Grasshopper`_ plugin so that you can readily integrate our constrained form-finding engine into your next spaghetti pipeline 🍝.